Bivrik/FancyToasts/README.md

 ### Download
 Try it out on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/fancy-toasts) or [Modrinth](https://modrinth.com/mod/fancytoasts).
 Other sources are not mine.

-### Version
-This is 1.21.8 Fabric/Forge/NeoForge version 1.3.4

 # Description 🏗️
 Adds new advancement toast system into Minecraft.
 Currently mod has 8 variants, because of 2 animation styles and 4 texture types.
 Supports config screen on Fabric (Mod Menu)/Forge/NeoForge